borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 and non-zero otherwise.

-Validating configuration can be useful if you generate your configuration files via configuration management, or you just want to double check that your hand edits are valid.
+Validating configuration can be useful if you generate your configuration files via configuration management, or you want to double check that your hand edits are valid.

 ## Initialization